Guy Hedlund

 A group of collegiates decide to go for a splash.
 A lunatic, having escaped from a nearby asylum, heads for the surf, brandishing a knife.
 Innocent seaside fun becomes a struggle against a maniac on the water.

-The Modern Prodigal The Modern Prodigal (1910) Character: N/A
+The Modern Prodigal The Modern Prodigal (1910) Character: The Prodigal Son

 In the opening of this subject we find the callow youth as he points towards the city's spires, exclaiming to his dear old mother, "Mother, there in the big city is my sphere.
 There will I turn the world over."
 Off he goes cityward, ambitious and presumptuous, and perhaps we may add reckless.
 Alas, the city's whirl is quite a change from the simple quiet life in the country and the youth falls a victim to the snares that beset the unsophisticated.